zs-barnes/RL-Sepsis-Prediction/README.md

 # Train Model
 To see the RL train, simply run
 `make train_model`.
 Currently, the output contains future warnings, and the only output from the render function from our Gym environment is the current timestep, which corresponds to the index of the pandas dataframe.
-The training loss is printed from the stablebaslines Multi-layer Perceptron model.
+The training loss is printed from the stablebaselines Multi-layer Perceptron model.